FLASH SALES: discover new special offers every week!

 Chionanthus retusus: bush silhouette in flower / flowering / fruiting / autumn foliage

-Historically, Native Americans pounded roots and bark to treat skin inflammations.
+In the past, Native Americans pounded the roots and bark to treat skin inflammations.

 Main species and varieties

-Only two species of Fringe tree are found in our gardens: the Chionanthus Retusus, an Asian arborescent species capable of reaching 20 m in height in its native habitat, more sensitive to severe cold, with decorative bark and panicles of erect flowers, and the American species Chionanthus Virginicus, hardier, whose flowering with pendulous panicles is spectacular.
+Only two species of fringe tree are found in our gardens: the Chionanthus Retusus, an Asian arborescent species capable of reaching 20 m in height in its native habitat, more sensitive to severe cold, with decorative bark and upright panicles of flowers, and the American species Chionanthus Virginicus, hardier, whose flowering with pendulous panicles is spectacular.

 Our favourites